Sellersville Fire Department

 Along with the hand pumper, other equipment was purchased during this time.
 800 hundred feet of hose was purchased together with a "very fine hose carriage, with glass panels in cylinder, from the Allentown Fire Department, formerly belonging to the Liberty Fire Hose Co.."

-Summer of 1888, Borough Council purchased a lot near the railroad intersection on North Main Street that would house the newly organized Sellersville Volunteer Fire Company.
+Summer of 1888, Borough Council purchased a lot near the railroad intersection on N. Main Street that would house the newly organized Sellersville Volunteer Fire Company.
 By October, the new 24' X 44' firehouse, frequently refered to as "Firemen's Hall", was completed.
 The first floor was used to store fire apparatus and the second floor was used for company meetings and Borough Council Chambers.
 Years later in 1894, a two-story addition was constructed off the rear of the building, housing three jail cells on the first floor and new Borough Council Chambers on the second.

 In April of 1950, construction on the first of 2 expansions to this firehouse was awarded to 3 different construction firms.
-The $11,000 new addition, added a fireproof stairway, increased apparatus facilities (which was needed to fit the newly acquired 1950s Army surplus Tanker truck,) and a moderinzed kitchen and toilet facilities.
+The $11,000 new addition, added a fireproof stairway, increased apparatus facilities (which was needed to fit the newly acquired 1950s Army surplus Tanker truck), and a moderinzed kitchen and toilet facilities.

 By April of 1963 the fire station was once again outgrown.
-The construction contract for the 21' X 42' addition was awarded to the Lewis Brothers of Quakertown.
+The construction contract for a 21' X 42' addition was awarded to the Lewis Brothers of Quakertown.
 The new addition provided additional room for the Department's fleet of fire apparatus and provided a large kitchen facility on the second floor.
 Construction was completed in 1964.

 By 1997 construction was completed on the larger, state of the art firehouse that was able to suit the growing Department's needs.
 The new firehouse was constructed further back from Main Street than the previous firehouse, provided a larger banquet hall and kitchen for rentals, club room for the members, and larger pull-thru apparatus bays.